MATHinDL/sL_QN_TR/README.md

 The repository "sL_QN_TR" contains programs of s-LBFGS-TR and s-LSR1-TR which are stochastic algorithms based on two well-known quasi-Newton updates, i.e., limited memory BFGS and limited memory SR1, in a Trust Region Framework.
-These algorithms, their performance in training deep neural networks in image classification, and their implementation points of algorithms from creating a network to training are described in the following paper:
+These algorithms, their performance in training deep neural networks in image classification, and their implementation points of algorithms from creating a network to training are described in the following article:

 ### Deep Neural Networks Training by Stochastic Quasi-Newton Trust-Region Methods
 **Mahsa Yousefi** and **Angeles Martinez Calomardo**